310.595.5181

 How important is community?
 If you want neighbors to be part of your experience, the Colony is the strongest choice.
 Point Dume is a softer version of the same answer.
 If you want individual privacy without community, Carbon is the clear answer.

 How important is land?
-Point Dume wins clearly on this dimension.
+Point Dume wins.
 The Colony has tight lots.
 Carbon has very tight lots.

 How important is immediate beach?
 The Colony wins.
 Carbon is second (with PCH between you and the home).
-Point Dume requires a walk down to the beach via the community trails.
+Point Dume requires a walk down the community trails to the sand.

 How sensitive are you to PCH?
-Carbon owners must accept PCH.
+Carbon owners have to accept PCH.
 The Colony mitigates it.
 Point Dume is essentially free of it.

 How long is your hold?
 All three communities reward patience and a long hold.
-The buyer who is honestly comfortable holding for ten or twenty years has very different optimal answers than the buyer who may want flexibility within three to five years.
+The buyer who is honestly comfortable holding for ten or twenty years has very different optimal answers than the buyer who may want flexibility within three to five.

 Looking Ahead

-For buyers entering this market for the first time, the most important advice is simple: spend time in each before deciding.
+If you're entering this market for the first time, my most important advice is the simplest: spend time in each before deciding.
 Walk the Colony private road in the late afternoon.
-Drive PCH past Carbon Beach during different times of day.
+Drive PCH past Carbon Beach at different times of day.
 Visit Point Dume Village on a Saturday morning.
 The three places feel genuinely different in person, and the right answer is almost always more obvious after you've been in each than it ever is on paper.

 Working with Someone Who Knows the Doors

 The Malibu high end is, more than most Westside markets, a relationship business.
 A significant percentage of the most desirable transactions happen off-market, between agents who have worked the community for years and who know which owners are quietly open to the right offer.
-Public MLS data captures perhaps two-thirds of true market activity at the very top of the Malibu market; the rest happens through networks that take years to develop.
+Public MLS data captures maybe two-thirds of true market activity at the very top of Malibu; the rest happens through networks that take years to develop.

 Monica Antola is a luxury real estate advisor with over 18 years of experience on the Westside of Los Angeles, specializing in Malibu, Pacific Palisades, Brentwood, Santa Monica, and the coastal communities.
 Chairman's Circle Platinum, Top 1.5% in The Global Network.
 REALM Global member.
 DRE# 01826288.